QiufangMa/template-mechanism/draft-ma-netmod-YANG-template.md

 > Editor's Note: The read-back of \<running\> might break legacy clients doesn't understand template?

+# Different Levels of Templates

+The configuration templates may be defined at different levels, depending on where it is used and maintained.
+For exmaple, A network-level template maintained by the software-defined networking (SDN) {{?RFC7149}} {{?RFC7426}} controller defines configuration that may be shared by multiple network devices.
+While device-level template maintained by the network element defines configuration that can only be applied to specific network devices.
+Refer to {{appendix-network}} for examples of network-level templates.

 # The "ietf-template" YANG Module {#template-yang}